gabrieleara/nfv-testperf/README.md

 ## Extending and Contributing

 If you are interested into extending this project, please refer to the [Extending](../../wiki/Extending) wiki page.
 If you wish to contribute contact me on GitHub.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+See [LICENSE.txt](LICENSE.txt) for more info.